Chosko/CLIPSJNI/README.md

 ### Install CLIPSJNI native library

 Copy CLIPSJNI2 from `compiled-library` (according to your platform), and paste it in a directory of your OS reachable by PATH.

 > CLIPSJNI2 has different names and extensions across different platforms, such as CLIPSJNI2.dll for Windows and libCLIPSJNI2.os for linux

 If you can't find your platform in `compiled-library`, you have to compile the CLIPSJNI native library manually (see next section)

-#### Compile CLIPSJNI native library (if needed)
+#### Compile CLIPSJNI2 native library (if needed)

 If you need to generate the library from scratch, in the `library-src` directory you will find a `README` file which explains how to do it.

 > To compile CLIPSJNI2 you must have a jdk installed in your system, with all the environment variables configured correctly.

-If you compile CLIPSJNI for a platform which is not present in `compiled-library`, please send me a pull request to include it here, or just let me know [opening an issue](https://github.com/Chosko/CLIPSJNI/issues/new)
+If you compile CLIPSJNI2 for a platform which is not present in `compiled-library`, please send me a pull request to include it here, or just let me know [opening an issue](https://github.com/Chosko/CLIPSJNI/issues/new)

-### Compile CLIPSJNI java library
+### Compile CLIPSJNI2 java library

-To install CLIPSJNI in your Maven local repository, simply run:
+To install CLIPSJNI2 in your Maven local repository, simply run:

     mvn install